lazy-kz/vagrant-mutagen/README.md

 ## About Mutagen

- File I/O, which was a bottleneck in Docker For Mac, is covered by bi-directional collaboration using mutagen.
+ In the acceleration method provided in this repository, the file I/O part, which has been a bottleneck in Docker For Mac, is covered by bi-directional collaboration using mutagen.

  (This solution was previously considered in the preview version of Docker For Mac, but there were many issues with permissions, etc., and it was soon discontinued.)